-- (1) Keep the EUD under physical control at all times when traveling. - (2) Never place the EUD in checked luggage. - (3) Never store the EUD in an airport, train station, bus station, or any public locker. - (4) If leaving the EUD in a vehicle, lock the EUD or keep it out of sight. - (5) Do not leave EUDs unattended unless required activities demand so.
+- (1) Keep the EUD under physical control at all times when traveling. - (2) Never place the EUD in checked luggage. - (3) Never store the EUD in an airport, train station, bus station, or any public locker. - (4) If leaving the EUD in a vehicle that an AO determines is sufficient to keep the EUD safe, then the EUD should be kept out of sight. - (5) Do not leave EUDs unattended unless required activities demand so.
 In the event that they must be unattended, stow them securely and out of sight after removing the battery and SIM card.
 Keep the battery and SIM card under control at all times to maintain the protection of its information. - (6) Avoid leaving the EUD in a hotel room. - (7) Be prepared for airport security checks.
 Have the EUD's batteries charged or a power cord handy to demonstrate if necessary that it is functional. - (8) Heighten vigilance at any security or luggage-scanning checkpoint.
 Place EUD on the conveyer belt only after the belongings of the person ahead of you have cleared the scanner.
 If delayed, keep the EUD in view. - (9) Exercise diligence when traveling in foreign countries because criminals or local intelligence may target the EUD for the information it contains. - (10) Do not display any sensitive information on the EUD screen when in any public place (such as an airport terminal, train or bus station, airplane, train, bus, or taxi). - (11) Terminate connections when not using them. - (12) If the device or information is stolen, report it immediately to your home organization and the local U.S. embassy or consulate.